• Skip to main content

 • Then, add the soy sauce, nutritional yeast, garlic powder, onion powder, chili powder and smoked paprika.
 Stir well using a spoon.

 • Warm up a large non-stick pan over medium-high heat.
-Then, add the spiced crumbled tofu and roast for about 8-10 minutes or until golden brown.
+Then, add the spiced crumbled tofu and roast for about 8-10 minutes or until golden brown (you can spray some oil first).
 Stir often and make sure it does not burn.
-If not using a non-stick pan, then warm up a small amount of oil first.

 • When the tofu is done, them simply add the tomato sauce over and stir.
 Keep on heating until warmed up.
 Taste and adjust the flavors, this will depend on the sauce you used.